SergejMaterov/QuantumGraphTheorySpacetime/README.md

-# Quantumograph: Testable Quantum Graph Theory of Spacetime
+# Quantumograph: A Testable Quantum Graph Theory of Spacetime